-If your priority is supporting the most eco-friendly company on the market, we’d recommend Ecotricity.
+If your priority is supporting one of the most eco-friendly company on the market, we’d recommend Ecotricity.
 But for customer service and pricing in particular, there are better suppliers on the market.

 Dale started the company whilst living in a truck with a wind turbine to power his own electricity.
 From there he began building wind turbines commercially before using them to generate electricity soon after.
 Dale Vince still owns Ecotricity to this day, whilst he is also the chairman of the "world's greenest football club" - Forest Green Rovers.

 Ecotricity's heavy investment in green energy projects and simplistic approach has helped them grow to supply green gas and electricity to over 200,000 customers.